ja11sop/cuppa/README.md

         configure_callback   = None )
 ```

-*Overview*: Constructs a `Construct` instance and starts the build process.
+*Overview*: Starts the build process.

 *Effects*: Executes the build using the defaults supplied.
 That is each `sconscript` file will be executed using the defaults specified in the `sconstruct` file.
 Passing options on the command-line will override any defaults specified here.
-If no `--scripts` or `--projects` are specified on the command-line `Construct` attempts to find and run `sconscript`s present in the lauch directory from where Scons was executed.
+If no `--scripts` or `--projects` are specified on the command-line **cppscons** attempts to find and run `sconscript`s present in the lauch directory from where Scons was executed.

 | Argument | Usage |
 | -------- | ----- |